facjure/pendown/README.md

 ## SCRIPTS

-Zenup comes with free tools written in Javascript and Clojurescript, to convert poems from Zenup format to HTML5.
+Zendown comes with free tools written in Javascript and Clojurescript, to convert poems from Zendown format to HTML5.
 A sample CSS is also provided for proofing.
 Writing tools in other languages is straight-forward, given that YAML and Plaintext are well-known formats.

 ## STATUS

 This is a working draft.

-Currently, Zenup is being used by [Poetroid](https://github.com/poetroid), an open platform to disover poetry together.
+Currently, Zendown is being used by [Poetroid](https://github.com/poetroid), an open platform to disover poetry together.

 ## ACKNOWLEDGEMENTS

-Thank you, [Ata Moharreri](https://twitter.com/AtaMoharreri), for your feedback in moving poetry forward.
+Thank you, [Ata Moharreri](https://twitter.com/AtaMoharreri), for your feedback.

 Thank you, Sreeharsha Mudivarti, for implementing the early prototypes.